microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/Readme.md

 ### Actions

 * Create a Azure Migrate Project
-💥 **To be able to create a Business Case, make sure to select Europe as the Geography for the Azure Migrate Project**
+ - 💥 **To be able to create a Business Case, make sure to select Europe as the Geography for the Azure Migrate Project**
 * Deploy a Azure Migrate Appliance
+ - 💥 **Carfully select the appropriate OS for the Azure Migrate Appliance.
+Windows Server 2016 is officially supported.
+Windows Server 2019 will work as well.
+Windows Server 2022 does not work yet**
 * Create a continous disvovery of your source environment

 ### Success criteria